Lakshmi Baramma: Plot

 Shruthi's mother Kalpana develops hatred against her.
 Using this Kumudha plays mind games with the family.
 Finally, Kumudha is exposed by Kailash, Ranjith and Laxmi.
 In the meantime Shruthi was pregnant.
 Her child is believed to be dead.
-Later they get another baby through invitro-fertilization process and Laxmi becomes the surrogate mother.
+Later they get another baby through in vitro fertilization (IVF) process and Laxmi becomes the surrogate mother.
 Later the earlier baby which was presumed to be dead was alive and it was captured and raised by Kumudha.
 After much hardship, the elder baby is back with the family and it was named Siri.
 The second child with Laxmi as a surrogate mother was named Adhya.

 At this time a new character enters the lives of this joint family named Aniruddh.
 He gains the trust of the family and later he kidnaps Shruthi and makes her forget her past and convinces her that she is Shravya.
 On the other hand, the family believes Shruthi has died.
 Laxmi discovers Shruthi is alive and she is now identified as Shravya.
 She is not believed and she leaves the house to return with her sister.

 Chandu's family disguises themselves as the Chakravarthi family, a wealthy business family from London and enter Bhargavi Devi's house.
 Ramachandra Rayaru disguises as Vasanth Chakravarthy, the eldest member of the family, his wife Sulochana as Shalini Chakravarthi, their daughter Kalpana as Sumalatha Chakravarthi and her husband Kailash as Amarnath Chakravarthi (S/O Shalini and Vasanth Chakravarthi).
 Ramu disguises as Sudeep Chakravarthi (S/O Sumalatha and Amarnath) and Chandu as car driver, Yuvraj Singh, Shveta as Sushma - daughter of Shalini and Vasanth.
 Ranjith disguises as Shvetananda Swamiji.
 The rest of the plot revolves around how Laxmi, Chandan along with the family bringing Shruthi back into their lives and remind her of the past.